singnet/dev-portal/docs/ai-consumers/snet-cli-tutorial.md

 ### Step 2.
 Get some AGI

-We provide a faucet to get AGI for either Ropsten or Kovan networks: https://faucet.singularitynet.io/
+We provide a faucet to get AGI for either Ropsten or Kovan [networks](https://faucet.singularitynet.io/)

 You'll need a github account to authenticate, and there after you can request AGI every 24 hours.